lupyuen/nuttx-tinyemu/README.md

 Can we boot NuttX in a Web Browser, with a little help from TinyEMU?
 Let's find out!

+_Why are we doing this?_

+We might run NuttX in a Web Browser and emulate the Ox64 BL808 RISC-V SBC, for quicker testing.

+(QEMU Emulator is a bit too complex to customise for Ox64)

 # Install TinyEMU

 To install TinyEMU on macOS: